brianperlman/EO-technical-expert-written-assessment/Task 2 - Python and EO Data Processing/README.md

 ![Three-way flood detection comparison](figures/ndwi-GMMclustering-S1.png)

 *Left:* NDWI threshold (23.1% flooded). *Center:* GMM 8-band clustering (21.5% flooded). *Right:* Sentinel-1 SAR backscatter (41.6% flooded).
-All three methods identify the same major flood features — inundated agricultural fields in the north, the river corridor in the southwest, and drainage channel flooding — but differ in sensitivity at the margins.
+All three methods identify the same major flood features — inundated agricultural fields in the north, the inundanted land just north of Manchar Lake in the southwest, and drainage channel flooding — but differ in sensitivity at the margins.

 Note that the MSF finalized flood extent map comports well with my findings, especially when taking into consideration the more sensitive S1 approach.